BonsaiDen/JavaScript-Garden/doc/en/core/semicolon.md

     })(window); //<- inserted

 > **Note:** The JavaScript parser does not "correctly" handle return statements
-> which are followed by a new line, while this is not neccessarily the fault of
+> which are followed by a new line, while this is not necessarily the fault of
 > the automatic semicolon insertion, it can still be an unwanted side-effect.

 The parser drastically changed the behavior of the code above, in certain cases